 It is worth noting here that analyzing TDHCA's full multifamily portfolio does not allow for nuanced discussion about the different mechanisms used to award funding for affordable multifamily housing.
 To explain, TDHCA staff applied some of the analysis done to the 9% LIHTC applications to 4% and Multifamily Bond applications.
 These awards are not always competitive, whereas the 9% LIHTC program is, and uses a scoring rubric that is established in both Texas statute and in Texas Administrative Code.
 The gap in poverty rates between tracts that have and tracts that do not have applications is higher in the 4% non-competitive program than compared to the 9% competitive program.
-Therefore, the competitive 9% process does seem to drive applications to higher opportunity census tracts.
+Despite pressures from NIMBY groups opposing affordable housing, the competitive 9% process does seem to drive applications to higher opportunity census tracts.